My Tarot Decks

 Swietlistej Drogi (Radiant Light) Tarot *.
 This is a haunting Polish deck with stunning, thoughtful imagery and amazing design.
 I’m so fond of this deck.
 The card stock is a printing of what I think are mixed-media paintings done in part using wax crayons and etchings.
 (Tarot Garden backs me up on this, so that seems to be the case.)
 Do click the linked page for more views of this deck; the photos really don’t do it justice.

-The Tarot of the Boroughs: a quirky, cheeky local deck pretty much just sold here in NYC:
+The Tarot of the Boroughs: a quirky, cheeky local deck pretty much just sold here in NYC.
+(I picked it up at the wonderful, since closed Catland occult bookstore.)

 The Tarot of the Divine by Yoshi Yoshitani.
 I had actually been following this artist’s Instagram account where she’d been sharing her progress towards making this deck, so when she finally, after several years, announced a Kickstarter for the full deck, I immediately backed it — a lucky thing because this deck was in so much demand the Kickstarter quickly maxed out.
 And it’s easy to see why — this is a stunning multicultural deck inspired by folklore and mythology from around the world.
 Just captivating and lovely.

 True Black Tarot.
-This wildly popular new deck is out of control, it’s clearly made from black velvet and actual magic.
+This wildly popular deck is clearly made from black velvet and actual magic.

 The Tyldwick Tarot by Neil Lovell. * This is a dreamy, 19th-century-styled collage deck, tinged with fantasy and surrealism, which is nearly out of circulation due to the recent death of its creator, Neil Lovell, the founder of the Malpertuis Designs studio.
 This is a deeply introspective deck that’s so gorgeous it almost has to be seen to be believed; I’m a bit shocked to have gotten my hands on a copy.
 (More Malpertuis decks below.)